Hazard Communication "Employee Right to Know"

 This program is needed only if you have respirators that employees use because the air contamination in the area where they work exceeds an OSHA

-Permissible Exposure Limit (PEL shown on the MSDS).
+Permissible Exposure Limit (PEL shown on the SDS).
 The written program details the safe procedures your employees must follow while utilizing

 respirators.
 The required OSHA training includes an on-site fit test that insures each employee's personal respirator fits them properly and